 If you don’t know already, a university reading list is a list of books, journals and other sources that your tutors have recommended you read, as they will help to improve your knowledge on your course, and the topics within it.

 Reading lists will normally appear within your module guide, but may also come as a separate document.
 You will also usually be able to access this online too!

 When you need to begin your research for an essay or assignment, it can be quite daunting, and what I struggled with the most is where to begin.
 The library has such a vast collection of books, however knowing exactly where to begin can be a struggle, especially when you’re new to the library and university.

 The reading list should become your holy grail.
 It includes all the books your tutors think will be useful, and they usually are!

-I’d recommend going to the library and trying to find as many as the books you can on the list, and then highlighting or noting down the ones which are particularly useful, and then you can go back to the list when it comes to writing assessments or assignments you can go back to the list and have a shortlist of the ones which you particularly like.
+I’d recommend going to the library and trying to find as many as the books you can on the list, and then highlighting or noting down the ones which are particularly useful, and then when it comes to writing assignments, you can go back to the list and have a shortlist of the ones which you particularly like.

 I know so many other students who, in first year, rushed out to buy all of the books on the reading list.

 This is usually not necessary at all and comes with a huge price tag.
 You might feel pressured to get organised, and therefore own all of these books, but you will later find out that the majority of the books will be available in the library either as physical copies or ebooks.

 You can then use these as and when you need them, or after sifting through the list you can decide the few books which you find particularly useful or relevant and buy these rather than the entire list.

 Another great way to save money if you do want to buy some of the books is to buy them second hand.
 Students who are leaving university, or transitioning into the year above you, may already have the books which you need.